nicklambourne/eecs-thesis-template/README.md

 If you do get another language toolchain working, please send through a PR so others can benefit as well.

+### Uh, ackchyually...?
+Have I missed something? (almost certainly) Made an error? (probably) Or perhaps you have a suggestion for how the template could be improved?
+All PRs and suggestions are welcome!
+Filing an issue is almost as welcome, but I will try to address issues promptly when they come up.

 ## Shout Outs
 - Prodrive Technologies B.V., authors of
 [`bazel-latex`](https://github.com/ProdriveTechnologies/bazel-latex).